-Alison Osius, executive editor, has taught climbing in the United Kingdom and in California, Washington State and New Hampshire, and for years competed at national and World Cup climbing events.
-She is author of Second Ascent: the Story of Hugh Herr; a newspaper columnist; past president of the American Alpine Club; and winner of the 2007 AAC Literary Award.
-She studied literature at Middlebury College and has a Master's Degree from the Columbia University School of Journalism.
+ALISON OSIUS, executive editor, has been climbing for nearly 40 years and in the past taught climbing in the United Kingdom and in California, Washington State and New Hampshire.
+She also competed at national and international climbing events including World Cups and the X Games.
+She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in many magazines, newspapers and anthologies; past president of the American Alpine Club; and winner of the 2007 AAC Literary Award.
+She studied literature at Middlebury College and has a Master’s Degree from the Columbia University School of Journalism.

-The magazine's editor at large is Andrew Bisharat, and contributing editors are Andy Anderson, Barry Blanchard, Whitney Boland, Tommy Caldwell, Geof Childs, Will Gadd, James Lucas, John Long, Niall Grimes (United Kingdom), Neil Gresham (UK), Chris Parker and Dr. Julian Saunders (Australia).
+The magazine’s editor at large is JEFF JACKSON, and contributing editors are Andy Anderson, Barry Blanchard, Whitney Boland, Tommy Caldwell, Geof Childs, Will Gadd, James Lucas, John Long, Niall Grimes (United Kingdom), Neil Gresham (UK), Chris Parker and Dr. Julian Saunders (Australia).

 The magazine uses both staff-written content and imagery, and many articles and photographs from freelance contributors.
 Other editorial and photographic contributors over the years have included Reinhold Messner (Germany), Jeff Long, Ed Douglas (UK), Galen Rowell, David Roberts, Chris Schulte, Caroline Treadway, Jim Thornburg, Mayan Smith-Gobat, Calum Muskett (UK), Keith Ladzinski, Boone Speed, Greg Epperson, Corey Rich, Sam Bié (France) and Simon Carter (Australia).